Ao99/CAS741/README.md

-# Project Name
+# Medical Imaging Applications

-Developer Name:
+Developer Name: Ao Dong

 This project is a reimplementation of ...